The seven steps of sample prep

 Sample collection is a critical preanalytical step for any application.
 Investigations on the influence of preanalytical considerations such as sample collection and storage have underscored their importance in determining the validity and usefulness of data for downstream analyses.
 In order to obtain the most clinically relevant information, it is imperative to ensure that there is minimal sample loss, consistency in collection, and preservation of sample integrity.

 The Cell-Free DNA Collection Tube is a direct-draw tube for the collection, stabilization and transportation of whole blood specimens.
 It effectively prevents blood coagulation and cell lysis, and it preserves nucleated cells to enable efficient analysis of cell-free DNA (cfDNA).
+This product is available only as part of our NIPT and liquid biopsy workflows.

 Step 2: Sample enrichment